-Knowledge tracing has been studied for decades.
-Early KT-related studies can be traced back to the late 1970s; these works focused primarily on confirming the effectiveness of mastery learning \citep{Block1976Mastery}.
-Prior to 1990, the subject of KT was not discussed by researchers.
-To the best of our knowledge, \citet{corbett1994knowledge} were the first to introduce the concept of KT; these authors utilized Bayesian networks to model the student learning process, an approach referred to as Bayesian Knowledge Tracing.
-Subsequently, the significance of KT was recognized by a broader spectrum of people, and increasing attention has been channeled into KT-related research.
-For example, many logistic models have been applied for KT, including Learning Factor Analysis \citep{cen2006learning} and Performance Factor Analysis \citep{pavlik2009performance}.
-In recent years, deep learning has boosted research into the KT task, due to its powerful capacity to extract and represent features and its ability to discover intricate structure \citep{lecun2015deep}.
-For example, Deep Knowledge Tracing introduced recurrent neural networks (RNNs) \citep{williams1989learning} into the KT task and was found to significantly outperform previous methods \citep{piech2015deep}.
-After that, by considering various characteristics of the learning sequence, many KT methods have introduced more types of neural networks to the KT task.
-For example, graph-based KT applied graph neural networks to model the knowledge structure in knowledge concepts \citep{nakagawa2019graph}.
-Some attention-based KT approaches have utilized the attention mechanism to capture dependencies between learning interactions \citep{pandey2019self, CAKT}.
-Moreover, due to the requirements of specific applications, many variants of KT models have also been continuously developed, and KT has already been successfully applied in many educational scenarios.
+Knowledge tracing has been studied for decades, with the first studies tracing back to the late 1970s.
+These initial works primarily focused on confirming the effectiveness of mastery learning \citep{Block1976Mastery}.
+To the best of our knowledge, ~\citet{corbett1994knowledge} were the first to introduce the concept of knowledge tracing, employing Bayesian networks to model the student learning process, which they referred to as Bayesian Knowledge Tracing.
+Since then, the significance of KT has been recognized by a broader spectrum of researchers, and increasing attention has been directed towards KT-related research.
+Many logistic models have been applied to KT, including Learning Factor Analysis \citep{cen2006learning} and Performance Factor Analysis \citep{pavlik2009performance}.
+In recent years, deep learning has greatly enhanced research into the KT task, largely due to its capacity to extract and represent features and discover intricate structure.
+For instance, Deep Knowledge Tracing introduced recurrent neural networks (RNNs) \citep{williams1989learning} into the KT task and was found to significantly outperform previous methods \citep{piech2015deep}.
+Following this, various methods have been introduced that employ various types of neural networks to the KT task, considering various characteristics of the learning sequence \citep{nakagawa2019graph, pandey2019self, CAKT}.
+Moreover, due to the requirements of practical applications, many variants of KT models have been continuously developed, and KT has already been broadly applied in numerous educational scenarios.